 When running the coffee shop I had many people come in, look at the “options” board and ask “What is the difference between a Latte and a Cappuccino”?
 I would explain to them the basic differences of the 2 and about how the milk is frothed, and how much steam and foam goes into each cup.

-But lets wait and not get ahead of ourselves.
-Lets first start with a little background information on the their names to get us warmed up and then I will move on to how they are similar before going into each on individually and finally giving you some notes on the cold versions of both.
+But before I go any further, lets wait and not get ahead of ourselves.
+Let me first start with a little background information on the their names to get us warmed up and then I will move on to how they are similar before going into each on individually and finally giving you some notes on the cold versions of both.

 Comes from Italy (where else? ) and is basically made by mixing espresso brewed coffee with hot or steamed milk and does not have quite the history of Cappuccino, although there are rumors that say it was created for Americans because the traditional Cappuccino was too strong so more steamed milk was added.

 The basic word latte means milk and so when one says Caffe Latte (more often then not we don’t say Caffe) it simply is asking for a coffee with milk.

 Although there are a couple of theories on where the word came from, the most popular one is that it comes from the Capuchin Friars and the color of their robes and hoods since the colors of a Cappuccino are very similar.

 The basic work Cappuccino means basically that it is coffee made with milk which has been whipped up with forced steam.